guhemama/zenite/README.md

 # Zenite

-Zenite is a work in progress wrapper for the `zenity` CLI tool.
+Zenite is a work in progress wrapper for the `zenity` tool.

 ## Installation